jlherren/andeo-lunch/README.md

 - `yarn test:watch` Run test suite and re-run on every file change
 - `yarn lint` Run linter
 - `yarn lint:fix` Run linter and fix automatically
-- `yarn db:createUser` Create a new user
-- `yarn db:editUser` Edit a user
-- `yarn db:rebuild` Rebuild all transactions and all balances
-- `yarn db:setPaymentInfo` Set up payment information for a user
-- `yarn db:validate` Validate the DB structure
 - `tests/run-tests-with-mariadb.sh` Run test suite using MariaDB

+These are also available in production:

+- `bin/createUser` Create a new user
+- `bin/editUser` Edit a user
+- `bin/rebuild` Rebuild all transactions and all balances
+- `bin/setPaymentInfo` Set up payment information for a user
+- `bin/validate` Validate the DB structure

 ## App scripts